The Wonderful Sea-Horse: Summary

 A king has many daughters, but only one son, Prince Ebrahim, whom he dotes on, to the girls' jealousy.
-One day, some huntsmen bring to the palace a sea-horse they have captured, which the prince wants to himself.
+One day, some huntsmen bring to the palace a horse they have captured, which the prince wants to himself.
 The king buys him the horse and takes it to the stalls, feeding it sweets and comfits instead of hay or barley.
 Years later, when the boy is 13 years old, the princesses, his sisters, begin to hate him, and decide to kill him: first, they hire well-diggers to dig up a hole in his room, place knives, spikes and swords inside it, and cover it with carpets.
 One day, Prince Ebrahim goes home from school and goes to meet the horse, finding it weeping for him, since the princesses are trying to kill him and prepared a trap in his room.
 With the horse's warning, he jumps over the trap, uncovers the carpet and goes to tell his father.
 The king then investigates into the matter, and traces the order to the princesses, although they deny any involvement.

 Next, the girls bribe the cook to poison their brother's food.
 However, Ebrahim is again warned of the danger by his sea-horse: he feeds the cat with it and it dies.
 The king once again traces the assassination attempt to his daughters, and still they deny it.
 The princesses notice that their plans failed and discover the reason: a stableboy tells them the sea-horse is helping their brother.
 Thus, Fatima, the youngest princess, whom the king loves most of all the princesses, feigns illness and ask for the sea-horse's blood as cure.
 The king is torn at the decision, but his viziers advise him to let the teacher keep him at school while they sacrifice the horse.

 Prince Ebrahim goes to meet the sea-horse again in the evening, and is told of the course of action they plan to take.
 The sea-horse worries for the boy, and conspires with the prince how they can escape: the prince is to pocket some jewels and his finest garments, then pocket some ashes to throw at his teacher and some pennies at the students to distract them, while the sea-horse will neigh three times to alert the prince; when he rushes back to the palace, he is to ask for a last ride on the animal, three times around the yard.
 The next morning, it happens thus: the prince rides around three times, each time confessing to his father about the attempts on his life, and flies away on the horse to another realm.